asia-pacific-energy-research-centre/aperc-data-science-project/pitchme/PITCHME.md

 @snapend

 ---
-## These are only a few key tools in the toolbox!
+## Python is only one tool in the toolbox!

 ---
 @snap[north span-100]